Pressure-Treated Lumber Weight Calculator & Size Chart

 About These Weight Values

 The values used in the calculator and the following table indicate the heaviest probable approximate weight (dead load, self-weight) of pressure-treated lumber at various stages.
-The weight values in the table are for pressure-treared wood immediately after being treated, for pressure-treated wood after it has dried thoroughly, and for untreated wood with the same dimensions.
+The weight values in the table are for pressure-treated wood immediately after being treated, for pressure-treated wood after it has dried thoroughly, and for untreated wood with the same dimensions.

 The values given are for one of the densest wood species, longleaf pine (southern yellow pine, longleaf), commonly used to produce pressure treated lumber.
 Less dense wood species are sometimes pressure treated as well, but this table is intended to give you an idea as to what pressure-treated wood might weigh at its heaviest.